madx/sharedrop/README.md

 your own server to store the files.

-It works by monitoring a folder for file creation or modification and by automatically and securely copying these files to your web server through `scp`.
+It works by monitoring a folder for file creation or modification and by automatically and securely synchronizing these files to your web server through `rsync`.

 Requirements